JTronLabs/blog/_posts/2016-02-17-RPi-WebCam.markdown

 date:   2016-02-17 18:58:16 -0500
 categories: jekyll update
 introduction: |
-  Problem: SO misses her dog when she's away from the house
+  Problem: SO misses her dog when she's away from the house.
+I need a Valentine's day present.

   Solution: Over engineering!